I saw the angel in the marble and carved until I set it free.

 Your mind rests in a state of clarity, peace and delight.

-As a leadership consultant and certified professional coach, I facilitate deep conversations for people in transition about what matters most to you and how to create more of it in your daily life.
+In deep conversation, you discover what matters most to you and how to create more of it in your daily life.

 Freedom is the outcome.